Physical Activity Pie

 In addition to aerobic training, a person needs physical activity that increases muscular strength and improves balance at least twice a week.
 It is recommended that 8 to 10 movements that strengthen the large muscle groups should be performed and that these movements should be repeated 8 to 12 times.

-Training in a fitness center and sequence training are suitable for this purpose.
+Training at home, or in a fitness center and sequence training are suitable for this purpose.
 Ball games, skating, and dancing develop coordination and balance.
 Regular stretching helps maintain flexibility.